Shujie-Xu/Shujie-Xu.github.io/content/research/_index.md

----
 title: "Research"
 ---

 ## Working Papers

 **Political Attention, Partisan Alignment, and Corporate Performance**
-*Undergraduate Thesis, May 2024* | Advisor: Prof. Yue Tang (SWUFE)
+*Undergraduate Thesis, May 2024*

-I develop text-based measures of corporate political engagement using Word2Vec on earnings calls and presidential documents.
-Findings show 1pp increase in Political Attention associates with 2.0pp higher ROA, with 15.8% mediated through lobbying.
+I develop a "policy-taker" view of firms where managers respond to political contexts through disclosure rather than direct political ties.
+Using semi-supervised NLP on 220M+ earnings call passages and presidential documents, I construct text-based measures of Political Attention and Partisan Alignment that map corporate speech into policy themes.
+Linking these measures to firm outcomes shows that a one standard deviation increase in Political Attention raises ROA by roughly 2 percentage points, with lobbying expenditure mediating part of the effect and partisan alignment amplifying gains in politically exposed industries.

 ---